Lucachinou/SingleCraft/README.md

 # SingleCraft | Pre-Alpha

 SingleCraft is a powerful minecrafts server hosting in Python.

-All copie of SingleCraft with commercial goal is completely disallowed.
+## License
+This project is proprietary software.
+All rights reserved.
+No distribution, modification, or commercial use is allowed without explicit permission.